Jonathan is a certified teacher who has taught in the UK and in the US. He now works as a digital learning consultant.

 Who Are Chromebooks Meant For?

-Are you looking to replace a sluggish PC laptop, or an older Macbook that you just don't have the money to buy all over again?
+Are you looking to replace a sluggish PC laptop or an older Macbook that you just don't have the money to buy all over again?
 If so, a Chromebook may be just what you need.

-What is a Chromebook?
+What Is a Chromebook?

 Chromebooks are lightweight laptops designed for people who spend most of their time online.
-They run an operating system called Chrome OS, which is similar to Windows or Mac OS X, but actually sits on top of a Linux platform.
+They run an operating system called Chrome OS, which is similar to Windows or macOS, but actually sits on top of a Linux platform.

-Chromebooks look like traditional laptops, which is kind of the point; they aim to replace traditional laptops.
-They are fast and secure, and support multiple users.
-Many Chromebooks have an 11.6-inch screen, but 13, 14 and even 15.6-inch versions are also available.
+Chromebooks look like traditional laptops, which is kind of the point because they aim to replace traditional laptops.
+They are fast and secure and support multiple users.
+Many Chromebooks have an 11.6-inch screen, but 13, 14, and even 15.6-inch versions are also available.

 Key Advantages of a Chromebook